The following methods to soundproof your ceiling efficiently will be explained in the article. Jump to the soundproofing methods if you’re in a hurry.

 Types of Ceilings

 The next important knowledge you should have is the type of ceiling.
-The type of ceiling in your home determines the method, process, time and also cost of soundproofing.
+The type of ceiling in your home determines the method, process, time, and cost of soundproofing.

 The basic types of ceilings are drywall and suspended ceilings.
 Although different trends have led to changes in the appearance or structure of these ceilings, it is usually still one or the other.